salilab/saliweb/doc/deploy.rst

 ======================

 A complete web service is built up using the frontend, backend, and build system.
-A simple example of such a complete webservice is ModLoop, which can be found at https://svn.salilab.org/modloop/branches/new-framework/
+A simple example of such a complete web service is ModLoop, which can be found at https://svn.salilab.org/modloop/branches/new-framework/